errllxj/action-recognition/README.md

+This experiment mainly achieves RGB and Flow  deep mutual learning based on the KL divergence.
 This method is a modification of the MARS(https://github.com/craston/MARS) method.
-Most of the operations are the same as MARS
+Most of the operations are the same as MARS.
-This experiment mainly achieves RGB and Flow  deep mutual learning based on the KL divergence.

 ## Training script